catseye/Funicular/README.markdown

 image at that point.
 Restoring from such a backup will generally be faster and easier than installing or setting up again.

+Certain funiculars may support creating a distribution image.
+To create a distribution image, you generally follow these steps:

+*   Make sure the funicular has been set up as above.
+*   Run `funicular initdist 720` to create a 720K (or whatever) dist image.
+*   Run `funicular start`.
+It will detect that there is a dist image present, and may print out specific instructions.
+*   Formatting and populating the dist image is funicular-dependent.
+    Look for instructions that might have been printed out,
+*   After the dist image is how you like it, shutdown the emulator using the recommended method for doing so.
+*   Run `funicular distboot` to try to boot off the dist image, if it is bootable.

 Notes
 -----